Digital Nomad Tax

 • Withholding / dividend tax: A 5% withholding tax applies to dividends paid out by a Georgian company.

-• Digital nomad visa: Georgia does offer a digital nomad visa with is rather easy accessible and let’s you stay in the country for one year.
+• Digital nomad visa: technically Georgia does not offer a digital nomad visa, but many people to stay in the country for one year.

 • Digital nomad community: Georgia and mainly Tbilisi have a thriving nomad community where you won’t get bored easily.